Leave of Absence and Withdrawal

-- A request to withdraw from the University during the final 28 days of a term (21 days in 6-week terms,14 days in courses and course modules of 5 weeks or fewer in duration) will be treated as an end-of-term withdrawal request and will be processed after grades have been posted for that term.
+- A request to withdraw from the University during the final 28 days of a term (21 days in 6-week terms) will be treated as an end-of-term withdrawal request and will be processed after grades have been posted for that term.
 Students in specific nondegree enrollments (e.g., "Jumpstart courses") who request to withdraw at any time will receive a “W.”

 - If you withdraw from the University and wish to return, you must apply for readmission and may not return sooner than the beginning of the next grading period/term.
 If you withdraw from and reenter a nursing or health science program, you may be required to demonstrate competency in clinical skills prior to beginning a clinical or externship.

 Attendance has important effects on your enrollment status at the University:

 - If you have not participated in any class for 21 consecutive calendar days (excluding scheduled breaks), you will be administratively withdrawn from your program.
 You may not exceed 14 days of nonattendance if you are enrolled in a 6-week term.

 - If you fail to log attendance in any individual class within the first 21 days of the term, you will be dropped from the class or classes.
 ExcelTrack competency modules are not subject to this course withdrawal.